Paul J. Mayer

 Barriers to High Levels of Productivity

 Within this final section let’s take a look at some barriers/challenges you might face that will often keep you from optimizing your time, energy and efforts throughout the day.
 Your productivity is dependent on your ability to avoid these pitfalls wherever possible.
-It of course won’t be easy to break out of old habits, but for the sake of your long-term productivity these are certainly areas you must stay very vigilant of as you work through your day.
+It, of course, won’t be easy to break out of old habits, but for the sake of your long-term productivity, these are absolutely areas you must stay very vigilant of as you work through your day.

 To Avoid or Not to Avoid Multi-Tasking?

 You can effectively multi-task if working on something that requires little to no thought or attention.
-This is probably something you have done time and again and as a result the actions involved within the task have become habitual and automatic.
-In such instances you could conduct this task while listening to a podcast.
-Here you can give you attention to the content of the podcast while continuing to work on your task as it doesn’t require mental involvement.
+This is probably something you have done time and again and as a result, the actions involved in the task have become habitual and automatic.
+In such instances, you could conduct this task while listening to a podcast.
+Here you can give your attention to the content of the podcast while continuing to work on your task as it doesn’t require mental involvement.
 As such these two tasks/activities are complimentary.
 They don’t interfere with one another and as such multi-tasking is possible.
 However, if you have two tasks that require your thought and attention then multi-tasking will divide your efforts.
 You would be better off focusing on one task until it’s completed before moving onto the next.